Each campus will develop and maintain processes for the good faith review and resolution of student academic complaints that will:

 Reason for Policy

-To implement Board of Regents Policy: Conflict Resolution Process for Student Academic Complaints, and to comply with law, including Title IX.
+To implement Board of Regents Policy: Conflict Resolution Process for Student Academic Complaints (PDF), and to comply with law, including Title IX.
 This policy provides a framework for resolving student academic complaints that is simple and fair and allows for both informal and formal resolution of conflicts.
 This policy implements criteria and requirements for accreditation established by the Higher Learning Commission.